-Your and your dependents' coverage continues as long as you maintain your eligibility as described on page G-5.
+Your and your dependents' coverage continues as long as you maintain your eligibility as described on page G-6 and you make any required payments for your share of your dependents' coverage.
 However, your coverage ends if one of the events described below happens.
 If your coverage terminates, you may be eligible to make payments to continue your coverage (called COBRA continuation coverage).
-See page G-20.
+See page G-22.

 If you (the employee) are absent from covered employment because of uniformed service, you may elect to continue healthcare coverage under the Plan for yourself and your dependents for up to 24 months from the date on which your absence due to uniformed service begins.
-For more information, including the effect of this election on your COBRA rights, contact UNITE HERE HEALTH at (855) 483-4373.
+For more information, including the effect of this election on your COBRA rights, contact UNITE HERE HEALTH at (800) 419-4373.